 Data was available on 725 subjects having mean serum LDL of 126 mg/dL (SD 33.6

 mg/dL; range 11 – 247 mg/dL).
 During an average of 5.33 years of observation, 131 of those subjects were observed to die.
 From a proportional hazards regression analysis, we estimate that the instantaneous risk of death is a relative 7.14% lower (hazard ratio 0.929) for each 10 mg/dL higher serum LDL level at baseline.
 Based on a 95% confidence interval, this observed hazard ratio suggesting lower death rates for groups of patients with higher LDL levels would not be judged unusual if the true instantaneous risk of death were anywhere from 1.80% to 12.2% lower in a group having baseline serum LDL 10 mg/dL higher than that in another group (95% CI for hazard ratio 0.878 to 0.982).
 A two-sided p value of 0.009 suggests that we can with high confidence reject the null hypothesis that the risk of death from any cause is not associated with serum LDL levels in favor of a tendency for lower mortality with higher serum LDL levels.
+3/3 for descriptive statistics

+2/3 for performing an appropriate analysis

+Did not report appropriate regression to use (-1)

+0/4 for reporting the association appropriately

+Total: 5

 (b)